Philip B. Downing

 Phillip Bell Downing (March 22, 1857- June 8, 1934) was an African-American inventor from Providence, Rhode Island.
 He is known for his most significant invention, the operating street railway switch.
 This allowed the switches to be opened or closed by using a brass arm located next to the brake handle on the platform of the car.
 It also allowed the switches to be changed automatically in some cases.
 He also aided in the development of the current day Street Mailbox 33 years and seven months after a patent was granted to Albert Potts for the first mailbox in the United States.
 Downing also patented an anti tampering function in the mailbox (though not the only one).
 The function protected the mail inside the box from the elements when the flap is open and from other tampering.
 His last patents involved an envelope moistener which used a roller and a small water tank, and an easily accessible desktop notepad.

 Early life

 Philip was born in Providence, Rhode Island to George Thomas Downing (1819-1903) and Serena L. Degrasse (1823-1893).
-Thomas was a prominent businessman and abolitionist and Serena was from New York.
+His father was a prominent businessman and abolitionist and Serena was from New York.
 Philip's grandfather, Thomas Downing (1791-1866) was born to former slaves in Virginia and established Downing’s Oyster House in the financial district of Manhattan in 1825.